dcarver1/carverd/now.md

 permalink: /now/
 ---

-updated 20200722
+updated 20200904

-Summer is in full swing

-I went back to CSU campus for the first time since April.
-It was great to see.
-Totally empty but still the trees and building all provide a better character for a work place.
-I guess I'm getting tired of my desk in the corner at home.
-Just putting the final touches on a paper and R library for gap analysis R.
-The revisions for the CWR of the US paper are taking a lot of time and effort.
-It's been enjoyable getting to do some more method development but the timeline of the work is pretty taxing.

-Current projects
-- edits for CWR of USA paper ~ fairly positive review from PNAS which is great
-- remote gardening, lol yes, we at least part time :)
+I'm pretty well settled into the remote work process.
+It is not my favorite.
+I'm finding it difficult to build and maintain the professional relationships that are part of any work place.
+I still envision a future where we engage with others on a day to day biases.
+I don't want to give up on that idea.

+Edits for the CWR of the USA paper are in.
+It was a tremendous amount of work.
+Now that it's off my plate for a bit I'm able to focus a bit more on other projects.
+Reproducible reporting for parking and transportation service at CSU, method development for Centroid projects, and this funky data base transformation work for the USDA.
+Each is a little bit different but that's a good thing in my book.